-In our 2012 Review of Information Submitted by the Retirement Plan for CTA Employees, we noted that the Retirement Board approved a payroll audit in 2011.
+In our 2012 Review of Information Submitted by the Chicago Transit Authority's Retiree Health Care Trust, we noted that the Retirement Board approved a payroll audit in 2011.
 The Board's Executive Director expected the audit to be completed by the end of 2012.
-The purpose of the audit is to ensure that the employers (CTA, ATU Local 241 and ATU 308) are accurately withholding and remitting employee and employer contributions to the Retirement Plan and Retiree Health Care Trust.
-The Executive Director stated that based on preliminary work done by the auditor, it was unlikely that the audit will have any significant impact on the Retirement Plan or the Retiree Health Care Trust.
+The purpose of the audit is to ensure that the employers are accurately withholding and remitting employee and employer contributions to the Retirement Plan and Retiree Health Care Trust.
+In this Review, we inquired of the Executive Director as to whether the audit had been completed and whether there were any findings that impacted the RHCT.
+The Executive Director stated that the fieldwork had been completed and initial findings had been submitted to the affected parties (Local 241, Local 308 and the CTA).
+The Executive Director noted that it is customary to allow the affected parties an opportunity to review the findings and provide comment and additional information or documentation, particularly if they disagree with any of the initial findings.
+The potential impact on the plans would be for additional monies to be either received or refunded, and for participant credits to be affected accordingly.